 And, sometimes it’s hormones, age, and genetics at play.
 Research shows that as we age, we lost lean muscle and strength in a process called atrophy.
 In fact the amount of body fat we carry goes up steadily after the age of 30.7

 This doesn’t mean that you’ll never lose weight.
 Consistent planning is key.
 So, it is best that you start with small and achievable goals.
 For example, replace your evening snack with one fruit or a fresh juice without sugar.
 Do this consistently, make it a habit, and then proceed to make another lifestyle change.
-Doing too much at once can get overwhelming, not to
+Doing too much at once can get overwhelming, not to mention it could set you up to lose motivation, not fat.

 Now that you’re with all this knowledge about fat, what changes would you like make today to see better results with fat loss?